ankane/faiss-ruby/README.md

 gem "faiss"
 ```

 It can take a few minutes to compile the gem.
-Faiss is not available for Windows.
+Windows is not currently supported.

 ## Getting Started